akado117/trip-root/README.md

 # Node Trip Aggregator

 ### General Architecture
 1. No database or service calls.
 All data will be stored in memory.
-Trip class contains user name, and an array of trips user has taken.
+Trip class contains driver name, and an array of trips user has taken.
 Also contains functions to return average speed and total miles driven
-2. File IO handled with node package fs.
+2. File IO handled with npm package fs.
 Assumed to be using input files small enough to be handled in memory.
 3. A main class will be used to house functionality performed on multiple trip objects.
 4. Webpack used to transpile class code into a npm package.
 5. A non-transpiled file will be used to consume transpiled npm package and expose to node command line
 6. Jest is used in a TDD methodology to build out this project.
 7. Project has very minor type checking.
 Typescript can aid in javascripts lack of typing, but tests/variable names/ and readme are fairly clear on types expected.
+8. Majority of class structure laid out in README before implementation began.

 ### Driver Class Outline
 * name - Name of trip owner